In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with Scoliosis.

 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Neuritis.
+As you can see, many variables can come into play when determining what kind of “rate” an individual diagnosed with Neuritis might qualify for.
 This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.

-Most individuals who have been diagnosed with Neuritis will usually fall into one of two categories that we can make some “assumptions” about that will generally hold true.
+Most individuals diagnosed with Neuritis will fall into one of two categories, which we can make some “assumptions” about that will generally hold true.

 Category #1.

-The first group will consist of those who may have been diagnosed with Scoliosis, and either had it treated (cured) or suffer from such a mild case that their doctor made the determination that no treatment would be necessary.
-In cases like these, what you’re generally going to find is that this previous Scoliosis diagnosis is not going to be something that most life insurance companies are going to discriminate against you for.
+The first group will consist of those who may have been diagnosed with scoliosis and had it treated (cured) or suffered from such a mild case that their doctor determined that no treatment would be necessary.
+In cases like these, you’re generally going to find that this previous Scoliosis diagnosis is not going to be something that most life insurance companies will discriminate against you for.

 Which means that…

-Whatever “rate” you would have been able to qualify for PRIOR to being diagnosed with Scoliosis will probably be the same “rate” that you will be able to qualify for AFTER having been diagnosed with Scoliosis.
+Whatever “rate” you would have been able to qualify for before being diagnosed with scoliosis will probably be the same “rate” you would be able to qualify for AFTER being diagnosed with scoliosis.

 Category #2.